 What exactly is Level 3?
 To understand that, you must first understand how the Internet works.
 In the 1990s, politicians and media described the Internet as an “Information Superhighway.”
 But really, the Internet is more like a highway system than a single highway

 Imagine you want to send data from a computer connected to the Internet through Verizon in New York to a computer connected to the Internet through Comcast in San Francisco.
-The series of virtual roads connecting the two cities is known as “backbone” Internet services.
+The series of virtual roads connecting the two cities is known as the “backbone” Internet services.

 However, the difference between the Internet and the interstate highway system is that telcos own these highways.
 Verizon, Comcast, Century Link, and other Internet access providers own many virtual highways that connect different cities, but not all of them.
 Some of them are owned by companies like Level 3, making much of their money connecting different Internet providers.
 This business is called “transit.”
 And it’s slowly going away.